sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 Soon, you can [use Sourcegraph to automate](https://about.sourcegraph.com/product/automation) large-scale code changes to remove legacy code, fix critical security issues, and pay down tech debt across all of your repositories.

 [Watch the Automation screencasts](https://about.sourcegraph.com/product/automation#see-it-in-action) to see it in action.
-We're opening it up to organizations upon request for the private beta period, so reach out to us using the form on that page if you'd like to start using it.
+Automation is in private beta and you can [apply by requesting a demo](/contact/request-automation-demo/).

 ## Beta release of fast and precise LSIF-based code intelligence